etAtBat/energy/README.md

 - Break out forms into their own pages
 - Addressing TypeScript errors that have been thus far ignored

+## Secrets
+A `.env` file is used to handle secrets.
+A stubbed out `dotenv` file is provided in the repo.
+Please copy the values into a `.env` of your own (it's `.gitignore`'d).
+Variables that are used on the client can be seen in dotenv.
+Contact project maintainers for corresponding secret values.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: